kodlian/Eki/README.md

 ```

 ### Mutex
-A **mutex** is essentially the same thing as a **binary semaphore** exept that only the block that locked the resource is supposed to unlock it.
+A **mutex** is essentially the same thing as a **binary semaphore** except that only the block that locked the resource is supposed to unlock it.

 ```swift
 let m = Mutex()